Code Extension in Data 360

 -

-Package for Production: After successful validation, Data 360 users package the custom code, batch data transforms, and their dependencies into a data kit for migration to production.
+Package for Production: After successful validation in the sandbox, Data 360 users package the code extension, the Data 360 features that use it, and their dependencies into a data kit for migration to production.

 -